 Time Allowed Warning Start 7 Minutes/per Setup and Strike 5 minutes to 15 second audible warning 1 Minute Time allowed to start the performance after declaration of end of setup 60 seconds to 10 seconds audible warning 40 Minutes Performance Time (minimum of 18 and maximum of 40) Two warnings to a designated crew member at 15 and 35 minutes.
-Additional warnings given at 4, 3, 2, 1 minutes and 30 and 15 seconds.
+Addition- al warnings given at 4, 3, 2, 1 minutes and 30 and 15 seconds.

-- It is preferred that at least two timekeepers shall be stationed backstage to record setup, the 60-second beginning, performance and strike.
-At least one timekeeper shall be placed in the auditorium. - If there is a possible time infraction, the Contest Manager must be advised immediately. - An official site ADULT timekeeper shall give time warnings as follows:
+- At least two timekeepers shall be stationed backstage to record setup, the 60-second beginning, performance and strike. - If there is a possible time infraction, the Contest Manager must be advised immediately. - An official site timekeeper shall give time warnings as follows: